Am I eligible for IRCC settlement services as a temporary resident?

 Those transitioning to permanent residence

-• To be eligible, people in this group of temporary residents must have received confirmation that their complete APR has been submitted and received by IRCC
+• Temporary residents who have completed* their Application for Permanent Residence (APR) under the AIP.
+To be eligible, people in this group of temporary residents must have received confirmation that their complete APR has been submitted and received by IRCC.

-• AIP applicants are eligible for a specific set of settlement services: ones that enable eligible settlement service users to access services as well as needs and assets assessment, referrals, information, orientation and community connections program components
+• AIP applicants are eligible for a specific set of settlement services: ones that enable eligible settlement service users to access services, as well as needs and assets assessment, referrals, information, orientation, and community connections program components

 Humanitarian and Compassionate Grounds